 11. Scotch Taped Toys

-Baby Related Inspirations had an idea that combined little figurines and Scotch tape into one activity.
+I don’t know what it is, but tape of any kind is a favorite of all toddlers.
+This idea that combines little figurines and Scotch tape into one activity.
 Could something be more fun for grabby little hands?

 These Animal Zoo stickers are perfect for small hands and you can also teach your child about animals.

 I have seen pompoms used in many different ways, but this is by far my favorite.
-The Froggie Pompom Drop, Hassle Free House Wife’s idea, is not only cute, it is also easier for younger toddlers to do than other activities out there.
+This Froggie Pompom Drop game is not only cute, but it is also easier for younger toddlers to do than many other pompom activities.

 15. Ladle Lift

-I hope you enjoyed these 15 low prep activities for toddlers.
+I hope you enjoyed these 15 no prep activities for toddlers.
 Go and make some memories!

 Like what you read?
 Please share!